Egypt © Edgardo W. Olivera

 There are direct cheap flights to Egypt available from the UK.
 The flight duration from London to Egypt is approximately four to five hours.
-There are also direct cheap flights to Egypt available from New York in the US.
+There are also direct cheap flights to Egypt available from the US.
 The flight duration from New York to Egypt is about 12 hours.
 Get more information on Egypt Airports.

 The Alexandria Quartet by Lawrence Durrell, Death on the Nile by Agatha Christie, The Yacoubian Building by Alaa-Al-Aswany, and Beer in the Snooker Club by Waguih Ghali.